Payroll Deductions

 The way to collect taxes on income varies between states.
 Contact your state’s revenue department to find out the amount of money that must be taken out of the employee’s pay to pay local and state taxes.

-If you’re a brand newly hired employer, we suggest that you look over our payroll data collection for businesses that are organized state-by-state.
+If you’re a brand newly hired employer, we suggest that you look over our payroll data collection for businesses that are organised state-by-state.

 The voluntary deductions from payroll aren’t legal, however, they are determined by the fringe benefits that your business provides and whether employees choose to participate in these benefits.